textileio/papers/draft.md

 The *interface* to Logs is managed as a Thread, which is a collection of Logs on a given topic.
-Threads are an event sourced, distributed database, and can be used to maintain a single, collaboratively edited, followed, or hosted dataset across multiple Peers.
+Threads are an event sourced, distributed database, and can be used to maintain a single, collaboratively edited, replicated, or hosted dataset across multiple Peers.
 Threads provide the mechanism to combine multiple Logs from individual Writers into singular shared states through the use of either cross-Log sequencing (e.g. using a Bloom Clock, Merkle-Clock, or Hybrid